-The Auditor reviewed the contract between the VADOC and GEO Corrections & Detention, LLC, which was entered into in March 2013.
-There have been contract extensions and renewals since 2013.
-Each included requirements for GEO Group to comply with PREA standards.
-There is a provision in the contract that allows the VADOC to monitor GEO's compliance with PREA.
-As stated in a Memo from the PREA Coordinator, VADOC has a Private Prison Liaison Officer, who monitors the contract at the private prison to ensure the performance is in accordance with VADOC policy and procedures, mandates and legal requirements.
-The Private Prison Liaison Officer prepares a monthly report of her operational findings concerning Lawrenceville
+The Auditor reviewed prior contract between the VADOC and GEO Corrections & Detention, LLC, which was entered into in March 2013 and ended in July 2024.
+Each contract extension between 2013 and 2024 included requirements for GEO Group to comply with PREA standards.
+There was a provision in the contract that allowed the VADOC to monitor GEO's compliance with PREA.
+As stated in a Memo from the PREA Coordinator, VADOC had a Private Prison Liaison Officer, who monitored the contract at the private prison to ensure the performance was in accordance with VADOC policy and procedures, mandates and legal requirements.
+The Private Prison Liaison Officer prepared a monthly report of her operational findings concerning

-Correctional Center's compliance with the contract requirements.
-This report is shared with Regional and Facility Administrators as well as the PREA Unit.
-She receives the PREA Sexual Abuse Hotline Referral emails pertaining to Lawrenceville Correctional Center from the Statewide PREA Hotline Coordinator and she serves as a contact person for the PREA Unit.
-She also receives a master list, quarterly, of all PREA allegations pertaining to Lawrenceville Correctional Center from the Eastern Region PREA/ADA Analyst.
-The PREA Unit shares concerns and issues relating to Lawrenceville's PREA compliance.
+Lawrenceville Correctional Center's compliance with the contract requirements.
+This report was shared with Regional and Facility Administrators as well as the PREA Unit.
+She received the PREA Sexual Abuse Hotline Referral emails pertaining to Lawrenceville Correctional Center from the Statewide PREA Hotline Coordinator and she served as a contact person for the PREA Unit.
+She also received a master list, quarterly, of all PREA allegations pertaining to Lawrenceville Correctional Center from the Eastern Region PREA/ADA Analyst.
+The PREA Unit shared concerns and issues relating to Lawrenceville's PREA compliance.

-The Virginia Department of Corrections contracts for confinement of its offenders with GEO Corrections & Detention, LLC.
-The GEO Group operates a private prison in Lawrenceville, Virginia.
+The Virginia Department of Corrections contracted for confinement of its offenders with GEO Corrections & Detention, LLC.
+The GEO Group operated a private prison in Lawrenceville, Virginia.
 The auditor reviewed the PREA Audit report for Lawrenceville Correctional Center which was submitted in August 2022.
 The Lawrenceville Correctional Center was found to be in compliance with the PREA standards at that time.
-The Virginia Department of Corrections houses inmates in local and regional jails across the state.
-The Code of Virginia allows for the confinement of VADOC inmates in those facilities.
-There is no contract or written agreement, however each facility housing VADOC inmates is required comply with the PREA standards.
+The Virginia Department of Corrections occasionally houses probationers in local and regional jails across the state.
+The Code of Virginia allows for the confinement of VADOC probationers in those facilities.
+There is no contract or written agreement, however each facility housing VADOC probationers is required comply with the PREA standards.

-ACCAP does not house inmates contracted by other entities or contract with other entities to house ACCAP inmates.
-Any contracts for confinement of VADOC inmates is done at the agency level.
+BCCAP does not house probationers contracted by other entities or contract with other entities to house BCCAP probationers.
+Any contracts for confinement of VADOC probationers is done at the agency level.